Lucas Calderón

-Lucas Calderón (born 30 June 1998) is an Argentine professional footballer who plays as a forward for Sportivo Las Parejas.
+Lucas Calderón (born 30 June 1998) is an Argentine former professional footballer who played as a forward and his last team was C.A.
+Bella Vista.

 Career

-Calderón joined Gimnasia y Esgrima in October 2017, having previously been with Estudiantes.
+Calderón joined Gimnasia y Esgrima La Plata in October 2017, having previously been with Estudiantes de La Plata.

 After being an unused substitute for a 2017–18 Argentine Primera División match with Newell's Old Boys on 14 May 2018, Calderón made his professional debut in the following campaign of 2018–19 against Godoy Cruz on 6 October at the Estadio Juan Carmelo Zerillo.

+To obtain continuity, integrate the Villa San Carlos, Cipolletti and Sportivo Las Parejas teams, all from Argentine territory.

+In May 2024, and belonging to the Bella Vista club in Uruguay, he decided to retire from playing soccer to dedicate himself to real estate.

 Personal life

 Calderón is the son of former footballer José Luis Calderón.